orbitdb/orbitdb/API.md

 ```

 #### store.drop()

-Remove the database locally.
+> Remove the database locally.
 This does not delete any data from peers.

+Returns a `Promise` that resolves once complete

 ```javascript
 await db.drop()